atkinsj/fts-elasticsearch/README.md

 * debug Enables HTTP debugging

 ## ElasticSearch Indicies
-fts-elasticsearch creates an index per mail box with a hardcoded type of 'mail'.
+fts-elasticsearch creates an index per mail box.
 It creates one field for each field in the e-mail header and for the body.

+You can setup index template on Elasticsearch with command

+	curl -X PUT "http://elasticIP:9200/_template/box?pretty" -H 'Content-Type: application/json' -d "@index-template-schema.json"

 An example of pushed data for a basic e-mail with no attachments: